Sornaensis/ingrid2/tsl-compiler/Manual.md

 };
 ```

+* All statements must end with a semi colon unless within an if statement
 * Statements are asserted in the order they are specified, from top to bottom.
 * If statement bodies contain lists of statements which are comma-separated, and can contain nested if-statements.
 * An entire `if else-if else` block is considered one large statement that only has a semicolon or comma at the end.